 The first thing we do is set our location.
 Since this is where the credentials for all of our accounts are stored, we should choose this location wisely.
 Personally, I still store the database in a cloud application (for backup & synchronization), but here I use additional security features, which I will explain later.
 At first we store our ‘TestDatabase’ only locally:

-In the next step we have to assign a password.
+In the next step we need to assign a password.
 This should contain at least 14 characters and, if possible, should not be stored in plain text on digital systems.
-What, another password and with 14 characters too???
+What, another password and also with 14 characters???

-- Yes, since the database is stored encrypted, this is the only password we have to remember.
+- Yes, since the database is stored encrypted, this is the only password we need to remember.

 For security-conscious users, or people who want to store the database in the cloud, I recommend the following additional option.
-Here you can create a file, comparable to a 2-factor authentication, which is needed in addition to the password to open the database.
-This means that even if your database is lost in the cloud, network drive, or elsewhere, and the attacker obtains the associated password, the database cannot be opened without this additional file.
-Very cool.
-Let’s do it:
+Here, comparable to a 2-factor authentication, you can create a file which is needed in addition to the password to open the database.
+This means that even if your database is lost in the cloud, network drive or elsewhere and the attacker gets the associated password, the database cannot be opened without this additional file.
+Really cool, here we go:

 Before the file is created, a storage location must also be determined here.
 I would explicitly store these only locally (or on removable media) and never in the cloud!

-After selecting the location, the file is created.
+After selecting the location, the file will be created.
 Here you can generate a random entropy for the key via mouse movements or keyboard input.
 Here you can use the maximum key length of 256 bits 😉

-Now we confirm a few times with “OK” and can make additional settings to our database.
-Here you can leave all the standard settings.
+Now we confirm a few times with “OK” and can make additional settings on our database.
+You can leave all the default settings here without worrying.
 The only option which could/should be used is the forced password change after X days.